martinkarugaba/pokemon-dashboard/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> This link will guide you to my project
+This link will guide you to our project and presentation

 - [Live Demo Link](https://martinkarugaba.github.io/pokemon-dashboard/dist/)
 - [Loom Video](https://www.loom.com/share/c97562d2fb964f129f4151ee5d42b9a7)